 1. Fix Leaks You Didn’t Know You Had

 That little drip from the bathroom faucet might not seem like a big deal, but it adds up more than you think.
-A single leaky faucet can waste over 3,000 gallons of water annually—enough to do 100 loads of laundry.
-And a running toilet can drain up to 200 gallons a day,5 silently raising your water bill while doing no one any favors.
+A single leaky faucet can waste over 3,000 gallons of water annually, enough to do 100 loads of laundry.
+A running toilet can drain up to 200 gallons a day,4 silently raising your water bill while doing no one any favors.

-The thing is, not all leaks are obvious.
-Some hide in plain sight — behind walls, under sinks, or in silent toilet tanks.
-The EPA even calls them “silent water wasters.”
+The thing is, not all leaks are apparent.
+Some hide in plain sight behind walls, under sinks, or in silent toilet tanks.
+The EPA even refers to them as “silent water wasters.”

 Here’s how to do a quick home leak check: